AnonMiraj/Scholarships-opportunities-CS/programs/Malaysia_Technical_Cooperation_Programme_Scholarship.md

 ## Eligibility Criteria

-- **Nationality**: Applicants must be citizens of the eligible countries for the Malaysia International Scholarship (MIS), including Egypt.
+- **Nationality**: Applicants must be citizens of the eligible countries for the Malaysia International Scholarship (MTCP), including Egypt.
 - **Age Limits**:
   - Maximum age of 45 years for Master’s applicants